NShumway/CollabCanvas/PRD.md

 ## Conclusion

 This PRD provides a clear roadmap from MVP to final submission.
 The hybrid state management approach balances simplicity with performance requirements.
 Focus on multiplayer first, then features, then AI.

-**Remember:** A simple canvas with bulletproof multiplayer beats a feature-rich canvas with broken collaboration.